Keoffor/geoip-nginx/README.md

 ## Graviton's Previous Server Build
 To build the server, Jim ran his scripts manually and sequentially.
 For example:

-* Script 1: installed Ubuntu 20.04, created admin users, locked down SSH, and configured iptables
+* Script 1: Installed Ubuntu 20.04, created admin users, locked down SSH, and configured iptables
     * Test Result: Server is up and running.
 SSH passowordless login works
     * Ports Open:  random ports for SSH and MySQL 8.0 as well as 80 and 443
-* Script 2: installed NGINX.
-PHP 7.4 and configured server blocks
+* Script 2: Installed NGINX, PHP 7.4, and configured server blocks
     * Test Result 1: NGINX is up and running.
 Accessible on port 80
-    * Test Result 2: PHP info page succefully renders
+    * Test Result 2: PHP info page successfully renders
-* Script 3: Installed and configured MySQL.
-Creates dummy database
+* Script 3: Installed + configured MySQL, and created MySQL database with test data
     * Test Result: MySQL up and Running.
 Is accessible on a random port via SSH tunneling using MySQL Workbench
 * Script 4:
-    1. Installs and configure's Maxmind's GeoIP module for NGINX
+    1. Installed and configured Maxmind's GeoIP module for NGINX
-    1. Customizes `/etc/nginx/nginx.conf` to work with GeoIP
+    1. Customized `/etc/nginx/nginx.conf` to work with GeoIP
-        * Access to intranet only permitted for 5-eyes countries
+        * Access to extranet only permitted for 5-eyes countries
-    1. Customizes access log files within the server block
+    1. Customized access log file format within the server block
         * Test Result: Website is only accessible by 5-eyes countries, web logs show detailed geo information on website visitors
-* Script 5: Uses Let’s Encrypt certbot to install SSL certs, performs renewal dry-run, and further "tunes" `/etc/nginx/nginx.conf`for  security and performance
+* Script 5: Used Let’s Encrypt certbot to install SSL certs, performed renewal dry-run, and further "tuned" `/etc/nginx/nginx.conf` for security and performance
-    * Test Result: SSL is working, site is only accesible via SSL
+    * Test Result: SSL is working, site is only accessible via SSL

 Unfortunately, Jim only saved the scripts on his personal laptop.
-In January 31, 2022 he accidentally deleted the development directly on his laptop.
+In January 31, 2022 he accidentally deleted the development dfolder on his Windows 10 laptop.
 Most of  his scripts were permanently lost.

-By the end of 2022, Jim has since managed to recreate scripts 1 through 3. as highlighted above.
-These scripts programmatically install and configure Ubuntu **22.04**, SSH, admin users, iptables, MySQL 8, and PHP **8.1**
+By the end of 2022, Jim has since managed to recreate scripts 1 through 3, as highlighted above.
+These scripts programmatically install and configure Ubuntu **22.04**, SSH, admin users, iptables, MySQL 8, and PHP **8.1**.

- This contents of his `/etc/nginx/sites-available/graviton.com` server block file:
+ This contents of his `/etc/nginx/sites-available/graviton.com` server block file from Script 2:

  ```
 server {